hackle/blog-rust/raw/one-recursion-for-all.md

 "it's True!!"
 ```

 Isn't it amazing?

-There are other functions that work on recursive data structures like `cata`, such as `ana`, `apo`, `para`, `zygo`.
-This family of functions are also referred to as "recursion schemes".
+There are other functions that work on recursive data structures like `cata`, such as `ana`, `apo`, `para`, `zygo`...
+This family of functions are otherwise referred to as, behold, "recursion schemes".

-You see, recursion schemes do take away the fun of writing recursion manually; but it more than makes up for it by revealing a fantastic landscape!
+No doubt, recursion schemes do take away the fun of writing recursion manually.
+But it more than makes up for it, by revealing a fantastic landscape!

 ## References